We have five factories and 19 years of experience in plant extracts

 3.7 Experimental Design

-The experimental design involved a comparison of the Lycopene extraction efficiency of different solvents and extraction methods.
-The extraction yield, purity, and concentration of Lycopene were evaluated and compared to determine the most effective extraction method.
+The experimental design involved a comparison of the lycopene extraction efficiency of different solvents and extraction methods.
+The extraction yield, purity, and concentration of lycopene were evaluated and compared to determine the most effective extraction method.

-In summary, the materials and methods section describes the comprehensive approach taken to extract, analyze, and quantify Lycopene from tomato samples.
+In summary, the materials and methods section describes the comprehensive approach taken to extract, analyze, and quantify lycopene from tomato samples.
 The use of HPLC and spectrophotometry ensures accurate and reliable results, while the statistical analysis provides a robust assessment of the experimental findings.

 4. Results